harikrishnan-vinod/CycleGoWhere/README.md

 ## 🧐 Introduction

-Our mission is to empower amateur cyclists with a seamless and stress‑free riding experience. **CyclistGoWhere!** lets you:
+Our mission is to empower amateur cyclists with a seamless and stress‑free riding experience. **CycleGoWhere!** lets you:

 - **Plan** safe, scenic routes using Singapore’s park connector network
 - **Discover** nearby amenities like `Water Coolers`, `Bike Repair Shops`, and `Bike Parking Spots`